-- Ekaterinburg Philharmonic Choir
+- Yekaterinburg Philharmonic Choir

 - Artistic Director – Andrei Petrenko

-Ekaterinburg Philharmonic Choir
+Yekaterinburg Philharmonic Choir

 The choir was founded in 2008 to perform cantata and oratorio compositions with the Ural Philharmonic Orchestra.
 Vera Davydova was the first artistic director of the choir; Andrey Petrenko has been holding the post since 2015.

 The choir’s repertoire includes such monumental compositions as Requiems by Mozart, Verdi, Faurй, Berlioz, Schnittke and Silvestrov, the Missa Solemnis (Solemn Mass) by Beethoven, the Spring Symphony by Britten, Carmina Burana by Orff, the Execution of Stepan Razin and Symphony No.13 by Shostakovich, the Symphony of Psalms by Stravinsky, Byurokratiada (Ode to Bureaucracy) by Shchedrin, cantatas by Taneyev and Prokofiev, compositions of Rachmaninoff, Sviridov, and Gavrilin.

 Directed by A. Petrenko, the choir gave guest performances in France, Germany, Denmark, and China.
 The choir took part in the Russian Symphonic Forum and international festivals: Beethovenfest, La Folle Journee, Via Aeterna, Moscow Easter Festival, Le Rivage des voix and Preobrazhenie (Transfiguration) choir festivals, Eurasia, and Bach-fest.
 The choir’s performances were broadcast live by Arte, a European television channel.